Donating wholesome food for human consumption diverts food waste from landfills and puts food on the table for families in need.

 - Donations of nonperishable and unspoiled perishable food from homes and businesses help stock the shelves at food banks, soup kitchens, pantries, and shelters.

-- Donations of perishable prepared foods -- typically collected from restaurants, caterers, corporate dining rooms, college campuses, hotels, and other food establishments -- also help feed families in need, although such donations usually require special handling such as refrigerated trucks and prompt distribution.
+- Donations of perishable prepared foods -- typically collected from restaurants, caterers, corporate dining rooms, college campuses, hotels, and other food establishments -- also help feed families in need, although such donations usually require special handling such as refrigerated trucks, insulated coolers, bags or blankets and prompt distribution.
+Consult with your local health department for guidelines on safely donating perishable food items.

 - Donations from farmers and gleaners help put more fresh produce in the diets of families in need.